scamp925/la-biblioteca-server/AllUserBooks.md

 *If book is not on user's bookshelves, then the "book_shelf" property's value will remain as an empty string*

 ![All Books Data](https://user-images.githubusercontent.com/98675776/225196428-95bf007a-3e0b-49dc-b88d-505c358b89ae.png)

-### Usage in La Biblioteca's Client Side
-Fetch API with this endpoint
-- renders all books on the homepage of the application once a user is logged in
-- the key to how the search bar filters the books on the page based on what the user inputs